Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: MMT model comparison against Direct Molecular Simulations

 In analogous fashion to Ref.~\cite{chaudhry25a}, the first set of comparison calculations are carried out in isochoric, isothermal heat baths.
 In the CFD calculations we keep the mixture trans-rotational temperature fixed over time, while the mixture vibrational temperature is initially set to $300 \, \mathrm{K}$ and the initial number density to $10^{24} \, \mathrm{m^{-3}}$.
 The gas now consists of a molecular nitrogen/oxygen mixture with initial mole fractions $x_{\mathrm{N_2}} = 0.8$ and $x_{\mathrm{O_2}} = 0.2$ respectively.
 As was the case in Sec.~VII.A of Ref.~\cite{chaudhry25a}, the initial conditions are slightly different for the DMS reference calculations.
 Here, every species' respective translational temperature is kept constant by re-sampling their center-of-mass velocities from their respective Maxwellians at the heat bath's temperature after every time step.
 Meanwhile, the internal energy states of all molecules initially present are sampled from the respective Boltzmann rovibrational distribution at common $T_\mathrm{r, N_2}(t=0) = T_\mathrm{v, N_2}(t=0) = 300 \, \mathrm{K}$ and $T_\mathrm{r, O_2}(t=0) = T_\mathrm{v, O_2}(t=0) = 300 \, \mathrm{K}$ respectively.
 Thus unlike the CFD calculations, where translational and rotational modes are assumed to be equilibrated at all times, in the DMS calculation there exists an additional early phase of rotational nonequilibrium.
 Beyond $\mathrm{N_2}$- and $\mathrm{O_2}$- dissociation responsible for the formation of atomic nitrogen and oxygen, these test cases simulate the production of nitric oxide, primarily as a result of the Zeldovich exchange reactions.
 In addition to this, a range of other reactions involving $\mathrm{NO}$ molecules affect the overall evolution of the 5-species mixture composition.

 In Figs.~\ref{fig:iso_8k_dms_vs_cfd}-\ref{fig:iso_20k_dms_vs_cfd} we compare predictions with the CFD-MMT model to DMS reference solutions at $T = 8\,000\, \mathrm{K}$-$20\,000\, \mathrm{K}$ respectively.
 All figures follow the pattern established in Sec.~VII.A of Ref.~\cite{chaudhry25a}, with time-dependent vibrational and rotational temperatures plotted in the upper half and corresponding species mole fraction profiles in the lower half.
-As before, CFD-MMT profiles are plotted with dash-dotted lines and corresponding DMS results with continuous ones of the same color.
+The CFD-MMT profiles are plotted with dotted lines and corresponding DMS results with unfilled symbols over continuous ones of the same color.
 Some of the DMS solutions used for reference were originally presented in Ref.~\cite{torres24a} and additional details may be found therein.

 Note that both for the CFD-MMT and DMS calculations the temperature profiles shown represent mixture-weighted values.
 Since these air mixtures may contain up to three diatomic species simultaneously, in the CFD-MMT calculations the mixture vibrational temperature $T_\mathrm{v}$ at every time step is calculated as implicit solution to the equation: